 Consumer agencies and organizations A brief listing of often-consulted sites.
-These groups may take complaints and some may try to mediate disputes.
+These groups may take reports and some may try to mediate disputes.
 For the most part, they provide information.

 State and local agencies Local agencies regulate and, in some cases, prosecute companies.
 They may or may not help resolve individual cases.
 Almost all can at least give you some guidance.

 State Utility Commissions are indexed separately.
-They are the best place to start with complaints about telephone, electricity and other utility companies.
+They are the best place to start with issues with telephone, electricity and other utility companies.

 Federal agencies Many of these agencies have enforcement powers and can prosecute offending companies.
 This doesn't mean you get your money back but it may prevent others from falling into the same trap